Skip to content

 content_type str None Specifies the response body type, such as json, text, html, etc.

-When using this method, ensure that the resource catalog configuration and mounting are correct, so all Web servers and work units can properly access the same shared directory.
+When using this method, ensure that the Resource Catalog is configured and mounted correctly, and that all Web servers and worker units can access the same shared directory.

 Python